 · Social Skills: Manners, interactions with peers, and increasing community involvement.

 11. Performs other related duties as assigned.

-Must have a High School diploma with a least one year verifable experience working with children in a residential program; Successful candidates will be a minimum of 21-years of age and successfully complete training and be certified in Pro-Act, First Aid/CPR; and possess a clean, valid CA Driver License and be able to pass a three tier background clearance.
+Must have a High School diploma with a least one year verifiable experience working with children in a residential program; Successful candidates will be a minimum of 21-years of age and be able to successfully complete training, including certification in Pro-Act and First Aid/CPR; must possess a clean, valid CA Driver License and be able to pass a three tier background clearance.